tripup-company/tripup-company.github.io/itinerary.md

 ## Components and events

 Components are independent from each other.
 They communicate through events with each other.
-Below you will find the events, those will be sent and recieved by components.
+Below you will find the events, those will be sent and received by components.

 ### Search form component